Dssix/Aetherquill/README.md

 *   **🌍 World-Building Atlas:** Create and manage the realms, cities, and regions of your saga.
 *   **✍️ The Heart's Library:** A dedicated writing room featuring a beautiful **Markdown editor with a live side-by-side preview**.
 Write your lore, scenes, or notes and see them beautifully formatted as you type.
 *   **🕸️ The Web of Echoes:** The true magic of Aetherquill.
 Every entity can be linked to any other within a project.
 A **Character** can inhabit a **World** and be mentioned in multiple **Writings**.
 A **Timeline Event** can list the **Characters** who participated.
 A **Writing** can reference the **Events** it describes.
+*   **🔮 The Oracle's Mirror (Global Search):** A powerful, project-scoped search bar is always at your command.
+Instantly find any character, world, event, or writing by its name, tags, or content.
+*   **🧭 Immersive Detail Pages:** Dive deep into your lore with dedicated, read-only "viewer" pages for your Characters, Worlds, and Writings, allowing for focused contemplation of your creations.
 *   **🧠 The Eternal Scroll:** All your work—every user, every project, every character, world, event, and manuscript—is automatically saved to your browser's `localStorage`.
 Your scriptorium will be exactly as you left it every time you return.

 ### 🛠️ The Craftsman's Tools (Tech Stack)